 Filling:

-1 package extra-firm tofu pre
+1 package extra-firm tofu pressed

 1/3 C semi-re-hydrated sun-dried tomatoes (soak them in boiling h20 for 15 min)